junhanamaki/w_flow/README.md

 ```

 Processes passed to execute will be called before the perform method.
 You can
-have as any execute as you want and as many Processes in a execute.
-This means that
+have as any execute as you want and as many Processes (and method nomes and Procs) in a execute.
-when you run SendWelcomeEmail process, it will first execute FindUser which will
+This means that when you run SendWelcomeEmail process, it will first execute FindUser which will
 set the user under flow.data, and than you can use that user to get the email address
 for where to send the email.

 So far so good, but lets go back to FindUser.
 Looking at it, we are currently not accounting for
 errors cases, like what should happen when we can't find an user, or when the connection to the
 database fails?
 This depends on what you want to do, but for this example we'll raise a flow failure,
-and we'll also simplify the code a bit:
+and we'll also simplify the code a bit using data helpers:

 ```ruby
 class FindUser